himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 ### It's difficult to switch back to my HHKB...

-Laptop keyboards are fine.
-For whatever reason however... my HHKB feels so squished.
+Switching to my Laptop keyboards is mostly fine, but for whatever reason however... my HHKB feels so squished.
+I'm sure if I dedicated a few hours to using the HHKB this would go away, but I haven't done that yet.

 ## Conclusion